 Software updates are a very crucial part of any modern device.
-Updates bring in new features, removes vulnerabilities, and makes the devices more secure.
-Windows 10 too, gets Windows Updates which make sure you are always secure and running the latest version of the software.
+Updates bring in new features, remove vulnerabilities, and make the devices more secure.
+Windows 11/10 too, gets Windows Updates which make sure you are always secure and running the latest version of the software.
 This is facilitated with the help of Windows Services that may be running in the background.
 Update Orchestrator Service is one such service that happens to handle Windows Updates.

 Update Orchestrator Service (UsoSvc) in Windows 11/10

 Update Orchestrator Service, as the name suggests is the service that arranges Windows Updates for you.
 This service is responsible for downloading, installing, and verifying the updates for your computer.
 If it is stopped, your device will not be able to download and install the latest updates.

 If you are using Windows 10 v1803 or later, then your computer is configured to start as follows – Automatic (Delayed).
 The service depends on the Remote Procedure Call (RPC) service and cannot be started if RPC is disabled.

 There might be scenarios when you might notice in Task Manager that Windows Update is consuming a lot of CPU, Memory, or Disk resources on your computer.
 And there are fair chances, Update Orchestrator Service could be responsible.
 The reason behind this Service consuming a lot of resources is that there might be an ongoing update installation in the background.
 Remember that resource consumption is temporary, and it will automatically settle down after some time.

 During this time, Update Orchestrator Service is either installing or verifying the integrity of the downloaded update.
 It is not at all recommended to stop or disable this service.
 Disabling it means, disabling the latest updates and features on your computer which is neither recommended nor desired.

 Can you disable Update Orchestrator Service?